Lulu Schwartz: Early life

-Schwartz was born in Columbus, Ohio to Horace Schwartz, a Jewish independent bookseller.
-Her mother, the daughter of a Protestant preacher, was a career social services worker.
-Schwartz later described both of her parents as "radical leftists and quite antireligious", her father a "fellow traveller", her mother a member of the Communist Party.
-She was baptized in the Presbyterian church as an infant.
+Schwartz was born in Columbus, Ohio to Horace O. Schwartz, a Jewish independent bookseller, and Eileene M. Schwartz (née McKinney), a career social services worker and the daughter of a Protestant minister.
+She later described both Horace and Eileene as "radical leftists and quite antireligious", Horace a "fellow traveller", and Eileene a member of the American Communist Party.
+Schwartz was baptized in the Presbyterian church as an infant.

-The family moved to San Francisco when she was young, where her father Horace became a literary agent.
-She attended Lowell High School and she became affiliated with Leninist communism until 1984.
+The family moved to San Francisco in 1951, where Horace became a literary agent and Schwartz's brother, Geoffrey, was born.
+Schwartz attended Lowell High School and became affiliated with Leninist communism until 1984.

-Labor activism and literary career
+Career

-After college, Schwartz became a member of the Sailors' Union of the Pacific.
-With others, she founded a small semi-Trotskyist group FOCUS.
-In 1985, the S.U.P. commissioned Schwartz to write Brotherhood of the Sea: A History of the Sailors' Union of the Pacific as part of its of 100th anniversary commemoration.
+After college, Schwartz became a member of the Sailors' Union of the Pacific and co-founded a small semi-Trotskyist group FOCUS.
 The San Francisco Bay Guardian wrote of Schwartz in 1989: "As he himself readily admits, Schwartz has made a lot of enemies over the years as he performed a series of dizzying ideological leaps: from the Industrial Workers of the World to meeting with Oliver North and the Outreach Group on Central America in the basement of the White House, from minuscule Trotskyist sects meeting in North Beach cafes to serving as a U.S. press representative for a Contra leader.

-In the 1990s, Schwartz spent a decade as a staff writer for the San Francisco Chronicle.
-She was a member of the local union at the Chronicle, a branch of the Newspaper Guild.
-During the NATO bombing of Serbia, Schwartz published a piece in the Chronicle accusing the Serbs of countless crimes while absolving the Albanians and the KLA of all responsibility and brushing all Serb arguments as mere propaganda.
+In the 1990s, Schwartz spent a decade as a staff writer for the San Francisco Chronicle and was a member of the local trade union at the Chronicle, a branch of the Newspaper Guild.
+At the end of 1997, Schwartz converted to Islam.
+In 1999, she left the Chronicle and moved to Sarajevo, Bosnia and Herzegovina, living there for the next 18 months.
+During the NATO bombing of Serbia in 1999, she published a piece in the Chronicle accusing the Serbs of countless crimes while absolving the Albanian population of Kosovo and the KLA of all responsibility regarding their involvement in the Kosovo War and brushing all Serb arguments as mere propaganda.
 The article was criticized by journalist Robert W. Merry for being tendentiously biased and highly inaccurate.

-At the end of 1997, she converted to Islam.
-In 1999, Schwartz left the Chronicle, and moved to Sarajevo, Bosnia and Herzegovina, where she lived for the next 18 months.

-While in Bosnia, she published the pro-Albanian book "Kosovo: Background to a War".
-It was criticized by historian Robert C. Austin for weak and polemical writing and for being "decidedly biased in favour of the Albanian community in Kosovo", who concluded that "When [s]he is attempting to be an historian, Schwartz is at his worst".

-Schwartz also supported the Iraq War.
+While in Bosnia, Schwartz published the pro-Albanian book Kosovo: Background to a War.
+It was criticized by historian Robert C. Austin for weak and polemical writing and for being "decidedly biased in favour of the Albanian community in Kosovo", who concluded that "When he is attempting to be an historian, Schwartz is at his worst".
+Schwartz also supported the Iraq War in 2003.

 On March 25, 2005, Schwartz launched the Center for Islamic Pluralism.
 The center is a nonprofit organization based in Washington, D.C., with Schwartz as executive director.

-In 2017, Schwartz came out as a transgender woman.

-Political career

 In 2020, under the name Stephen (Lulu) Schwartz, Schwartz ran for the San Francisco Board of Supervisors in District 3.
 She came in fourth, with 1,374 votes (4.82 percent of the vote).
 The winner was Aaron Peskin.

+Personal life

+In 2017, Schwartz came out as a transgender woman, using the names Ashk Lejla and Lulu.